Homemade Kombucha: Continuous Brew

 - Leave at least 2 cups (480 mL) worth of brew in the large container to serve as the "starter tea" for the next batch.

-- If you'd like to flavour your kombucha, add a juice of your choice to the bottle, such as cranberry or ginger juice, leaving about 1 inch (2 cm) of air at the top of the bottle for carbonation.
+- If you'd like to flavour your kombucha, add a juice of your choice to the bottle, such as strawberry juice or apple and ginger juice, leaving about 1 inch (2 cm) of air at the top of the bottle for carbonation.

 - Secure the lid and store the bottled kombucha at room temperature and out of direct sunlight for 24 - 48 hours, which will allow for carbonation.
 After this period, refrigerate to stop fermentation and carbonation.